Topic 9: Management's Discussion and Analysis of Financial Position and Results of Operations (MD&A)

 9210.6 Improving Liquidity and Capital Resources

-9220.1 The discussion that is provided with respect to the results of operations should not consist merely of numeric dollar and percentage changes measured from period to period of various line items on the income statement.
+9220.1 The discussion that is provided with respect to the results of operations should not consist merely of numeric dollar and percentage changes measured from period to period of various line items on the statement of comprehensive income.
 The focus should be on an analysis of the factors that caused these changes to occur.
 In providing this analysis, registrants may find it helpful to include a discussion of key variables and financial measures management is utilizing in managing the business.
 These variables may be non-financial in nature or may represent industry specific metrics.

 9220.2 The following disclosures are required by S-K 303(a)(3):